timescale/docs/timescaledb/tutorials/analyze-bitcoin-blockchain/analyze-blockchain.md

 to real-time data from the underlying hypertable.

 Let's set up continuous aggregates that contain 1-hour time buckets.
-This means that 1-hour aggregations are used to create the view.
+This means that 1-hour time bucket aggregations are used to create the view.
 There are more than ten thousand Bitcoin transactions in an hour so it's essential to aggregate them into larger time buckets (1-hour, 12-hours, 1-day, etc) for analysis.